-Kayla Mathieu has a BFA in ceramics and woodworking from the Art Institute of Boston at Lesley University.
+Kayla Mathieu has a BFA in Ceramics and Woodworking from the Art Institute of Boston at Lesley University.

-Karenna Maraj graduated with a BFA in Jewelry and Metalsmithing from RISD.She creates & sells her own jewelry: “Washers and Sticks”.
-Recently she opened a gallery in Belmont, Karenna Maraj Jewelry Collection, where she displays her work and that of other local artists.
+Karenna Maraj graduated with a BFA in Jewelry and Metalsmithing from Rhode Island School of Design.She creates and sells her own jewelry: “Washers and Sticks.”
+She opened the gallery Karenna Maraj Jewelry Collection in 2010 in Belmont, MA where she displays her work and that of other local artists.

 Tom Norton earned a BFA from Rhode Island School of Design.
-Shortly thereafter he established Apparel Decor in New York City, making costume jewelry out of machine parts.
-In the nineties, he invented Walnut Drawing Ink® and the Walnut Drawing Stick, selling those products to over 200 art stores across the Country.
-His work has appeared on the cover of Harpers Bazaar and can be seen in the Philadelphia Museum of Art, the Danforth Museum in Framingham, the Addison Gallery of American Art, the Stedeliik Museum in Amsterdam, and the Museum of Modern Art, NYC.
+Shortly thereafter, he established Apparel Decor in New York City, making costume jewelry out of machine parts.
+In the nineties, he invented Walnut Drawing Ink® and the Walnut Drawing Stick, selling those products to over 200 art stores across the country.
+His work has appeared on the cover of Harpers Bazaar and can be seen in the Philadelphia Museum of Art, the Danforth Museum in Framingham, the Addison Gallery of American Art, the Stedeliik Museum in Amsterdam and the Museum of Modern Art, NYC.